-Association between Benign Paroxysmal Positional Vertigo and Osteoporosis, Vitamin D Deficiency: A Case Controlled Study
+Association of Benign Paroxysmal Positional Vertigo with Osteoporosis and Vitamin D Deficiency: A Case Controlled Study

 Clinic of Otorhinolaryngology, Haseki Training and Research Hospital, İstanbul, Turkey